Frank Iero: My Chemical Romance (2002–2013)

-Iero joined My Chemical Romance in 2002 and was featured on two tracks, "Honey, This Mirror Isn't Big Enough for the Two of Us" and "Early Sunsets Over Monroeville", on their debut album I Brought You My Bullets, You Brought Me Your Love.
-Iero performed on the band's second studio album Three Cheers for Sweet Revenge, released on June 8, 2004.
-My Chemical Romance released their third studio album The Black Parade, on October 24, 2006.
-My Chemical Romance's fourth and final studio album Danger Days: The True Lives of the Fabulous Killjoys was released on November 22, 2010.
+Iero joined My Chemical Romance in 2002 and was featured on two tracks, "Honey, This Mirror Isn't Big Enough for the Two of Us", and "Early Sunsets Over Monroeville", on their debut album I Brought You My Bullets, You Brought Me Your Love.
+Iero performed on the band's second studio album, Three Cheers for Sweet Revenge, released on June 8, 2004.
+My Chemical Romance released their third studio album, The Black Parade, on October 23, 2006.
+My Chemical Romance's fourth studio album, Danger Days: The True Lives of the Fabulous Killjoys, was released on November 22, 2010.
 The band announced their breakup on March 22, 2013.